Visyond/website-hugo/site/content/solutions/spreadsheet-calculators-web-apps.md

     blockTitle: Bring your numbers to life
     blockDesc: >-
-      Visualize spreadsheets as interactive online calculators for testing scenarios, answering 'what-if' questions on the spot, or presenting the value of your offering to clients and prospects.
+      Visualize spreadsheets as interactive online calculators for testing scenarios, answering 'what-if' questions on the spot, or presenting the value of your offering to your customers.
 ---